Stochastically-induced bistability in chemical reaction systems

 A diffusion may or may not hit its boundary points, but it never spends a disproportionate amount of time at any point in its range, including the boundaries, unless they are absorbing.
-Hence, we really need to consider the behaviour of the process when either $\ve_A\to 0$ or $\ve_A\to\infty$ (as a function of an additional asymptotic parameter which will be discussed below in Section \ref{subsec:bistable}).
-The only remark we make when $\ve_A$ remains bounded away from $0$ and $\infty$ is that the behaviour of $\tX$ at the boundary $\{0,1\}$ depends on the form for the limiting variance of the splitting mechanism.
-As a consequence of Assumption~2., and of the properties of the splitting variance at $\{0,1\}$, we are only guaranteed that $\tphi(0)>0,~\tphi(1)<0$ and $\tila(0)=\tila(1)=0$.
+Hence, we really need to consider the behavior of the process when either $\ve_A\to0$ or $\ve _A\to\infty$ (as a function of an additional asymptotic parameter which will be discussed below in Section~\ref{subsec:bistable}).
+The only remark we make when $\ve_A$ remains bounded away from $0$ and $\infty$ is that the behavior\vadjust{\goodbreak} of $\tX$ at the boundary $\{0,1\}$ depends on the form for the limiting variance of the splitting mechanism.
+As a consequence of assumption~(2), and of the properties of the splitting variance at $\{0,1\}$, we are only guaranteed that $\tphi(0)>0, \tphi (1)<0$ and $\tila(0)=\tila(1)=0$.
 Hence, $\{0,1\}$ are neither absorbing nor natural, but it remains to determine whether they are entrance or regular boundary points.
-Further conditions on the reaction and splitting mechanisms for reaching the boundary (i.e. for $\{0,1\}$ to be regular boundary points) are guaranteed by interpreting Feller's test for explosion (see e.g. \cite{DurSC}, Sec 6.2., or \cite{KT}, Sec 15.6.).
+Further conditions on the reaction and splitting mechanisms for reaching the boundary (i.e., for $\{0,1\}$ to be regular boundary points) are guaranteed by interpreting Feller's test for explosion; see, for example, \cite{DurSC}, Section~6.2. or \cite{KT}, Section~15.6.

-The diffusive case $\ve_A\in(0,\infty)$ separates two other types of behaviour.
-When $\ve_A\approx 0$ and $\ve_A\approx\infty$, the rate of splitting is either slower or faster, respectively, than prescribed by Assumption~${7.\!\!}^*$ Both cases lead to behaviour which exhibits a type of stochastic bistability, in which the system spends almost all of its time at two points, or very near them.
-This bistability is, in the two cases $\ve_A\approx 0$ and $\ve_A\approx\infty$, caused by completely different effects of the two stochastic mechanisms in our model, which we investigate separately in the next two Sections.
+The diffusive case $\ve_A\in(0,\infty)$ separates two other types of behavior.
+When $\ve_A\approx0$ and $\ve_A\approx\infty$, the rate of splitting is either slower or faster, respectively, than prescribed by assumption (${7}^*$).
+Both cases lead to behavior which exhibits a type of stochastic bistability, in which the system spends almost all of its time at two points, or very near them.
+This bistability is, in the two cases $\ve_A\approx0$ and $\ve_A\approx\infty$, caused by completely different effects of the two stochastic mechanisms in our model, which we investigate separately in the next two sections.